vikranth1000/tutorials/notes.startup_admin_guide/docs/tools.EOS.md

   - Create an open and honest culture
   - Avoid silos

-# 5, What is most important right now?
+# 5, What Is Most Important Right Now?

-* Rocks: intuition
+* Rocks: Intuition
 - You have a small pile of rocks, some pebbles, and some sand
 - Your objective is to fit them all in a glass jar
 - If you put the sand first and then the pebbles, the rocks don't fit